 Cochlear implant rehabilitation

-Yes Audiology externs are expected as part of their participation in the LEND program, to perform a research project that culminates in a poster presentation at the annual EHDI meeting.
+Yes As part of their participation in the LEND program, Audiology externs are expected to perform a research or community project that culminates in a poster presentation at the annual EHDI meeting.
 Additional research opportunities may be available for students with interest in research pending the availability of supervision.

 Continuing education opportunities?